KNOW YOUR GROWERS

 In 2005 – 2016, his marketing program had the Taste-A-Thon’s involved in nearly a dozen events each year traveling coast to coast with the following event varieties: The Harmony Festival, The Green Festival, Ultimate Women’s Expo and multiple vegetarian and vegan events.

 Today, his goal remains to uphold an edible, organic landscape in his home to serve as an inspiration to members of surrounding communities to embark on their own journey to organic living.
+This will now be called The Organic Teaching Garden.

 Robert Boyce, owner of Natural Environments, got his start with mowing lawns and weeding gardens and eventually moved on to small planting jobs.
 Throughout high school and college, he worked at several Chicagoland nurseries and garden centers.
 After receiving his Bachelor of Science in Ornamental Horticulture from the University of Illinois - Champaign in 1982, he started Lakeside Marina and Natural Environments in the northwest suburbs of Chicago.
 In the early 1980's Boyce helped pioneer the art and science of native landscaping.
 As environmental awareness grew, Robert became an expert at prairie, wetland and woodland restoration, installation and maintenance.
 In 1990, he received his state licensure as a Registered Landscape Architect.
 In 2008, Robert purchased Lake Zurich Florist to expand into all aspects of the Green Industry.